BT YouView - What's it all about?

 You have a choice of a basic YouView box - for watching live TV, catch up, and on demand content - or a YouView+ box, which also lets you record programmes, as well as pause and rewind live TV.
 BT’s Entertainment Plus and Total Entertainment packages both include a YouView+ as standard, while TV Starter has just the basic YouView (and lets you save a bit of dosh as a result).

 In fact, BT has quite a few advantages over just a standalone YouView box.
-Every single one of its TV packages includes BT Sport (at least until 1 August 2017), and you can get loads of extra channels thrown in too.
+You can get every single one of its TV packages includes BT Sport - in fact, it's included free with the Max package - and you can get loads of extra channels thrown in too.
 Plus you can add Bolt-ons, such as Sky Cinema, on a monthly rolling subscription.

 And remember that it’s not quite available everywhere - use our postcode checker to see if you can get BT TV where you are.